 Our Special Collections are a wonderful resource for researchers from all over the world.

 Since 1979, the Lesbian Herstory Archives has collected the papers and records of individual Lesbians as well as organizations.
 More than four hundred collections comprise the Archives’ Special Collections.
-Please visit the “new” special collections index, which is listed alphabetically as well as chronologically and is searchable.
+You can preview what is in the collections online through 2013 using our special collections index, which is listed alphabetically as well as chronologically and is searchable.

 Special Collections are the kinds of collections most people think of when they think of an archive.
 They contain personal papers of individuals or organizational papers.
 The Archives’ Special Collections do not only reflect the lives of “famous” Lesbians.
 We seek to preserve and document the lives of all Lesbians, and our Special Collections reflect this principle.
 You are just as likely to find the collection of a secretary, teacher, or truck driver as you are a well-known poet, writer, or activist.
 And, we urge all of our community members to begin their collection today.